UCL-Chimera/bellerophon/DataSafeHaven/Getting an account on DSH.md

 ## Step 4

-Let the IAA know you have done the DSH onboarding and let them know your DSH ID.
+Let the IAA know you have done the DSH onboarding and send them your DSH ID.
 They will then add you to the CHIMERA shared data.

 ---